Unanoc/CChat/README.md

 # CChat
-CLI room chat which is based on sockets.
+CLI room chat which is based on sockets

 ## Install
 ```